 No. This programme is designed to identify students for an ab-initio training programme that must be completed in its entirety.
 Individuals already holding a CPL/IR or ATPL or those who have already completed any of the 14 ATPL theoretical knowledge examinations may not apply.
-Individuals who already have more than 85 hours powered flight time may only apply for the Tagged White Tail route.
+Individuals who already have more than 200 flying hours cannot apply for this programme.

 Q. Can I apply if I have previously applied for the Generation easyJet Pilot Training Programme